interlakeonlinetournaments/Interlake-Online-Tournaments/docs/README.md

 #### Joining your Competition Room

-> Before you do this, you must be signed into a Microsoft account on your browser.
+> Before you do this, you must be signed into a Microsoft account on either your browser or the Teams app (whichever option you'll use to join the meeting).
 Your judge will see this email when they approve you're request to join the room.
 Need help?
 Follow the following directions:
 >> 1. Go to https://www.office.com.
 >> 2. Sign-in with your Microsoft account.
 For more information on choosing what Microsoft account to use, or making a free one if you don't have one, follow this guide.